Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Model and Terminology

 Movements are said to be {\em rigid} if the robots always reach their destination in the same round they started moving.
-They are said to be {\em non-rigid} if they may be unpredictably stopped by an adversary whose only limitation is the existence of $\delta>0$, unknown to the robots, such that if the destination is at distance at most $\delta$, the robot will reach it, otherwise it will move at least $\delta$ towards the destination.
+They are said to be {\em non-rigid} if they may be unpredictably stopped by an adversary whose only limitation is the existence of $\delta>0$, unknown to the robots, such that if the destination is at distance at most $\delta$, the robot will reach it, otherwise it will move at least $\delta$ toward the destination.
+In this work we consider only non-rigid movements.

 More than one robot can be at the same point at the same time; such a point is said to be a \emph{multiplicity}.
-The robots are said to be capable of {\em multiplicity detection} if they can determine weather or not points are multiplicities; multiplicity detection is said to be {\em strong} if a robot can determine the exact number of robots located at a point, {\em weak} otherwise.
+The robots are said to be capable of {\em multiplicity detection} if they can determine whether or not points are multiplicities; multiplicity detection is said to be {\em strong} if a robot can determine the exact number of robots located at a point, {\em weak} otherwise.
+In this work, we consider robots without any type of multiplicity detection.

-\subsubsection{Schedulers.}
+\subsection{Schedulers}

 The timing of when a robot becomes active as well as the duration of {\em Compute} and {\em Move} phases within each cycle, and the rate of motion within each {\em Move} phase, is viewed as determined by an adversarial {\em scheduler}.
-The shortest period of time in which all the robots have finished at least one cycle is called \textit{epoch}.
-There are two classes of schedulers, the asynchronous and the synchronous ones.

-In the {\em asynchronous} class ({\sc Asynch}), each robot may be activated at arbitrary times, independently of the others, the duration of each {\em Compute} and {\em Move} phase is finite but unpredictable, and might be different in different cycles.
-Traditionally, the scheduler in this class with strongest adversarial power is simply called asynchronous and denoted by \async.